Who is who in early years

 Early Years Educational Effectiveness Team

-Early Years Education Effectiveness Advisors act as mentors and role models to settings in Surrey; providing training, advice, support and challenge to early years managers, practitioners and childminders.
+Early Years Education Effectiveness Team act as mentors and role models to settings in Surrey; providing training, advice, support and challenge to early years managers, practitioners and childminders.

-The advisory team will liaise with both internal and external professionals to ensure that the Effective Family Resilience Model in Surrey is fully embedded across the early year's sector and will play a key role in ensure young children in Surrey are effectively safeguarded by practitioners.
+The advisory team will liaise with both internal and external professionals to ensure that the Continuum of Support and Graduated Response in Surrey is fully embedded across the early year's sector and will play a key role in ensure young children in Surrey are effectively safeguarded and well supported by practitioners.
 The team will work with settings who have disadvantaged and vulnerable children attending to ensure that they are fully supported to achieve the highest possible outcomes.
 Early identification and intervention is key to the teams support to the sector.
-We work closely with the Graduated Response Early Years Team to ensure that settings provided inclusive practice where all children are given the opportunity to flourish.
+We work closely with the Early Years Special Educational Needs and Disabilities (SEND) Team to ensure that settings provided inclusive practice where all children are given the opportunity to flourish.
 The team provide guidance and support to setting to develop fully inclusive practice with a particular focus on supporting children who are displaying distressed behaviour.

 The team work alongside managers and practitioners in early years settings to empower them to become highly reflective practitioners and to continuously evaluate and improve their practice.